alexpado/hoyoverse-music-unpacker/README.md

 This project was made to extract music file from Genshin Impact, but later updated to support other Hoyoverse's title.

-This program will only process PCK files that are known to contains mainly music, as extracting everything would also include voice lines and SFX.
-Maybe I'll add an option later to allow to extract everything, but please note that it will generate ***a lot*** of files (meaning a lot of disk space and time would be required).

 # 2. How to extract musics

 | Game             | Music Extraction                                                                 | Update Package Support |